milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 </ul>
 ```

-**routerLink** directive here to define the navigation path.
+**routerLink** directive here defines the navigation path.
 It is an array where we can use static strings and our variables from to construct the desired path.
-The first element of the array routerLink array can be prefixed to fine-tune behavior when constructing a path:
+The first element of the routerLink array can be prefixed to fine-tune behavior when constructing a path:

 * 'users' - path we have defined will be appended to the current location;
 * './users'_ - this will result in the same behavior as above;